DiamondLightSource/discorpy/README.md

     * [Correct non-uniform background](https://discorpy.readthedocs.io/en/latest/api/discorpy.prep.preprocessing.html#discorpy.prep.preprocessing.normalization_fft) of an image.
     * Select [binary objects](https://discorpy.readthedocs.io/en/latest/api/discorpy.prep.preprocessing.html#discorpy.prep.preprocessing.select_dots_based_distance) in a certain range of values.
     * Unwarp slices of a [3D dataset](https://discorpy.readthedocs.io/en/latest/api/discorpy.post.postprocessing.html#discorpy.post.postprocessing.unwarp_slice_backward).
-- Summarized by an AI chatbot: "It is a Python library for camera distortion correction that is designed to be easy to use and accessible to both computer vision experts and novice users.
-The library provides a simple API for correcting lens distortion in images, and it is based on the popular NumPy library for numerical computing.
-Discorpy also has good documentation and examples to help users get started with the library".

 Documentation
 =============